 8 Top-Rated Tourist Attractions in the Hardangerfjord Area

-Top-rated attractions in Voss include the Voss Church (1270); the 11th Century St Olav's Cross; Norway's oldest secular wooden building, Finneloftet, built in 1270 (now a museum); the Voss Folk Museum, consisting of 16 original wooden buildings dating back to the 1600s; and the Vossa Jazz festival held in March.
+Top-rated attractions in Voss include the Voss Church (1270); the 11th-century St. Olav's Cross; Norway's oldest secular wooden building, Finneloftet, built in 1270 (now a museum); and the Voss Folk Museum, consisting of 16 original wooden buildings dating back to the 1600s.
+One of the top things to do in Voss in spring is visit during the Vossa Jazz festival, a world-class musical event held here each March.

 Address: Vangsgata 20, 5700 Voss

-The village of Ulvik, one of the most popular holiday resorts in the Hardanger and a frequent stop-over for cruise ships, was the home of Norway's best-known lyric poet, Olav Hauge, who was greatly influenced by the natural beauty around him.
-Getting there is half the fun, as it's accessed by a particularly attractive stretch of road that descends from a height of 1,150 ft down to the village.
+The village of Ulvik, one of the most popular holiday resorts in the Hardanger and a frequent stopover for cruise ships, was once the home of Norway's best-known lyric poet, Olav Hauge, who was greatly influenced by the natural beauty around him.
+Getting to Ulvik is half the fun, as it's accessed by a particularly attractive stretch of road that descends from a height of 350 meters down to the village.

-8 Agatunet Museum
+8. Agatunet Museum

 Address: Aga, 5776 Nå

 Tips and Tours: How to Make the Most of Your Visit to the Hardangerfjord Area

 - From Bergen to Hardangerfjord: A great way to see this beautiful area of Norway is via a fun Hardangerfjord Day Trip from Bergen.
 This epic 12-hour adventure starts in Bergen and includes transportation by bus, rail, and boat, taking in some of the most spectacular scenery in the country.
 Along the way, you'll see the very best of Hardangerfjord, from tall mountains to deep fjords and rivers, as well as typical Norwegian farms and villages.
 A highlight is seeing the spectacular Vøringsfossen, the country's tallest waterfall.